Chicago schools shut for 2nd day over virus safety protocols

 The move just two days after students returned from winter break prompted district officials to cancel classes.
 Chicago Public Schools, like most other districts, has rejected a return to remote learning, saying it worsens racial inequities and is detrimental to academic performance, mental health and attendance.
 District officials insist schools can safely remain open with protocols in place.

-There has been little sign that either side is softening — the district and union both filed labor complaints with the state this week.
+In Chicago, there was little sign that either side was softening — the district and union both filed labor complaints with the state this week.
+Negotiations continued Thursday.

+School districts nationwide have confronted the same pandemic issues, with most opting to stay open while ramping up virus testing, tweaking protocols and other adjustments in response to the shifting pandemic.

 Chicago Mayor Lori Lightfoot accused the union of politicizing a pandemic, while the union’s president, Jesse Sharkey, dubbed her “Lockout Lori,” because teachers haven’t been able to log into remote-learning systems since early Wednesday.

 The pattern is familiar for Chicago parents in the largely Black and Latino district serving about 350,000 kids.
-The powerful teachers union has threatened to use their right to strike during contentious bargaining over school conditions for decades, and last walked out of schools in 2012 and 2019, when talks with the city broke down.
+The teachers union has threatened to strike during contentious bargaining over school conditions for decades, and last walked off the job in 2012 and 2019, when talks with the city broke down.
+There was also a one-day work stoppage in 2016 over unfair labor practices.

+District officials said Thursday that they were “working around the clock” to find a solution and would announce Friday’s plan by the end of the day.
+Schools CEO Pedro Martinez had already said some students may be able to start returning to schools Friday depending on how many staff members show up, but the situation would vary by school.

+“If schools believe they will have enough staff Friday, they may begin today to invite families back on Friday for academic services,” read a Thursday afternoon statement from the district.
+“We ask that parents do not send children to school without instructions from their child’s school.”

-“Enough is enough,” Lightfoot said during an interview on MSNBC on Thursday morning.
+“Enough is enough,” Lightfoot said during a Thursday morning interview on MSNBC.
 “I’m tired of the Groundhog Day appearance of everything that goes on with the Chicago Teachers Union leadership.
 We need partnership, we don’t need conflict. “

 Sharkey said Lightfoot is wrong to blame teachers.